pioneerspacesim/pioneer-developer-docs/workflow/3d_assets/model_system.md

 These define the position and orientation of the six internal view cameras.
 If one is missing, tag_camera will be used with its orientation adjusted for the appropriate view direction.
 If there's none, ship center is used.

-**Camera tag scale shouls be 1 on all three axes to avoid glitches!**
+**Camera tag scale should be 1 on all three axes to avoid glitches!**

 Their orientation is: Z - out, X - left, Y - up: